 In our 7-part UGA series, we’ve explained the Uniform Guidance Audit, how it works, and how to avoid common findings.
-In this, our last blog, we’ll discuss what happens if there’s a UGA finding.
+In this, our last blog, we’ll discuss what happens to NIH and DOE Grantees if there’s an audit finding.

 WHAT HAPPENS IF THERE’S A UNIFORM GUIDANCE AUDIT FINDING